 Alternatively, the Sibyl System is Santa Claus.The Psycho Pass and Hues are just his Naughtly list.

-The show will end with the uncannily calm yet altruistic Akane being fatally wounded but offering her non-sociopathic brain to power a more benevolent Sybil System after her death.Sound familiar?
+The show will end with the uncannily calm and criminally asymptomatic yet completely altruistic and selfless Akane being fatally wounded but offering her brain to power a more benevolent Sybil System after her death.Sound familiar?

 The series will end with none, or at least only a few, of the protagonists being killed.
 And if any were killed, then they might be revealed to have actually survived.For once, maybe Gen Urobuchi is gonna try something different than from what he normally does.